jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 <a name="summary" class="anchor"></a>
 ## Summary

-Verilog is a large language with features supporting different purposes.
+SystemVerilog is a large language with many features supporting different purposes.
 It is used as a standard in hardware design but its specification does not define a synthesizable subset.
 Although there is a general consensus on which features can be used for synthesis, the fine details are determined by the particular EDA tooling flow used by a design team.
 SystemVerilog is consequently used in a conservative way for specifying synthesizable designs.
 The rules and rationale given in this note outline some of the important aspects of a coding style for hardware design.
 There are many more details of SystemVerilog's features that are relevant; the references below are a good place to find out more.

 <a name="refs" class="anchor"></a>